Belmont Stakes Betting in PA

 Here are some of the bets:

 Just like exotic bets, these wagers are tough to win.
 They can be placed for small amounts if you just pick one horse for each race.
-You can swing for the fences and select multiple runners; however, the cost of your ticket will rise as a result.
+You can also swing for the fences and select multiple runners.
+However, the cost of your ticket will rise as a result.

 Race day at Belmont Stakes is entertaining, whether you focus on the main event or several throughout the race day.
 In both cases, you’ll have several wager types to consider for a shot at making it a profitable day.